Russian layback is one of the popular pole tricks each poler out there, must try.

 Let Gianna Locher of IG: @giannasophie teach you how to nail this pole technique through the elbow stand or the hand stand variations.

-Elbow Stand 1.
-Get into your elbow stand Bring your hands and tightly grip around the pole with both hands.
+Get into your elbow stand position by bringing your hands around your head and cup grip the pole.

 Got questions about our sticky leggings?